-In 2012, The American Pain Society designated Cleveland Clinic's Chronic Pain Rehabilitation Program as a Clinical Center of Excellence.
-These awards are given annually and recognize pain-care teams that “overcome difficult challenges to provide outstanding, exemplary care” for those with pain conditions.
+In 2012, the American Pain Society designated Cleveland Clinic's Chronic Pain Rehabilitation Program as a Clinical Center of Excellence.
+These awards are given annually and recognize pain-care teams that “overcome difficult challenges to provide outstanding, exemplary care” for those with chronic pain conditions.

 What does the Chronic Pain Rehabilitation Program involve?

-The CPRP is an all-day program with active treatment from 7:30 a.m. – 5 p.m.
-Monday through Friday.
+The Chronic Pain Rehabilitation Program is an all-day program with active treatment Monday – Friday, 7:30 a.m. – 5 p.m..
 Evenings are spent at home or at other available lodging.

 We create an individualized plan for each person.
 However, general components of the program include the following:

 - Treatment directed by pain management physicians, nurses and therapists

 - Daily physical and occupational therapy exercise classes and individual sessions as appropriate